-Researcher (Assistant Professor) in Computer Vision at the Istituto Italiano di Tecnologia (IIT).
+Assistant Professor in Visual Computing at Durham University.
 Stuart's research focus is on Visual Reasoning to understand the layout of visual content from Iconography (e.g. Sketches) to 3D Scene understanding and their implications on methods of interaction.
-He is a PI on the MEMEX RIA EU H2020 project for increasing social inclusion with Cultural Heritage and Co-PI on the RePAIR EU FET H2020 project for the reconstruction of frescoes.
-Stuart has previously held PostDoc positions at IIT, University College London (UCL) and the University of Surrey.
+He is currently a co-I on the RePAIR EU FET, DCitizens EU Twinning, and BoSS EU Lighthouse.
+He was a co-I on the MEMEX RIA EU H2020 project coordinated at IIT for increasing social inclusion with Cultural Heritage.
+Stuart has previously held a Researcher & PostDoc positions at IIT as well as PostDocs at University College London (UCL), and the University of Surrey.
 Also, at the University of Surrey, Stuart was awarded his PhD on visual information retrieval for sketches.
-Stuart continues to hold an honorary position at UCL and UCL Digital Humanities.
-He also regularly organises workshops and conferences, most recently the Vision for Art (VISART) Workshop at ECCV'20 and British Machine Conference (BMVC) 2021.
+Stuart holds an External Scientist at IIT, Honorary roles UCL and UCL Digital Humanities, and an international collaborator of ITI/LARSyS.
+He also regularly organises Vision for Art (VISART) workshop and Humanities-orientated tutorials and was Program Chair at British Machine Conference (BMVC) 2021.

 Exploring Visual Reasoning to bring higher-level reasoning and knowledge to answer the questions of society and culture.
 Supporting the MEMEX RIA H2020 EU Project and RePAIR FET H2020 EU project to achieve their objectives.

 Working under Dr Alessio Del Bue